oznu/docker-cloudflare-ddns/README.md

 * `-e ZONE` - The DNS zone that DDNS updates should be applied to. **Required**
 * `-e SUBDOMAIN` - A subdomain of the `ZONE` to write DNS changes to.
 If this is not supplied the root zone will be used.
 * `-e PROXIED` - Set to `true` to make traffic go through the CloudFlare CDN.
 Defaults to `false`.
+* `-e RRTYPE=A` - Set to `AAAA` to use set IPv6 records instead of IPv4 records.
+Defaults to `A` for IPv4 records.
 * `-e DELETE_ON_STOP` - Set to `true` to have the dns record deleted when the container is stopped.
 Defaults to `false`.

 ## Multiple Domains

 If you need multiple records pointing to your public IP address you can create CNAME records in CloudFlare.

+## IPv6

+If you're wanting to set IPv6 records set the envrionment variable `RRTYPE=AAAA`.
+You will also need to run docker with IPv6 support, or run the container with host networking enabled.

 ## Docker Compose